LG Energy Solution Michigan of Holland, Mich., is recalling about 10,000 LG Chem “RESU10H” Lithium-Ion Residential Energy Storage System Batteries.

-The home batteries can overheat, posing a risk of fire and emission of harmful smoke.
+The batteries can overheat, posing a risk of fire and emission of harmful smoke.

-The firm has received five reports of fires resulting in minor property damage.
-No injuries have been reported.
+The firm has received five reports of the lithium storage batteries smoking and catching fire, resulting in property damage and one injury.

-This recall involves the LG Chem Model RESU 10H lithium-ion storage battery that is installed as part of a residential energy solar panel system.
+This recall involves LG Chem Model RESU 10H lithium-ion storage batteries that were installed as part of a residential energy solar panel system.

-The batteries, manufactured in Korea, were sold at various distributors of solar energy storage systems nationwide, including, but not limited to Sunrun, AEE Solar, Baywa, CED, Krannich, Independent Electric Supply, and Inter Island Solar Supply, from January 2017, through March 2019, for about $8,000.
+The batteries, manufactured in Korea, were sold at various distributors of solar energy storage systems nationwide, including, but not limited to Sunrun, AEE Solar, Baywa, CED, Krannich, Independent Electric Supply, and Inter Island Solar Supply from January 2017, through April 2019, for about $8,000.

 What to do

-Consumers may contact LG Energy Solution Michigan toll-free at (866) 263-0301 from 9 a.m. to 5 p.m.
-(ET) Monday through Friday, by email at RESUservice@lgensol.com, or online at www.lgessbattery.com/us for more information.
+Consumers may contact LG Energy Solution Michigan toll-free at (888)737-8104 from 9 a.m. to 5 p.m.
+(ET) Monday through Friday, by email at RESUservice@lgensol.com, or online at www.lgessbattery.com/us and click on “Battery Recall: Free Replacement Campaign” for more information